Nigeria Oil & Gas Upstream Market - Growth, Trends, and Forecasts (2020 - 2025)

+Nigeria plans to double its crude oil production from 2.05 Mmbopd in 2018 to nearly 4 Mmbopd by 2025, registering a CAGR of less than 10% during the forecast period.
 Investment in the Nigerian upstream oil and gas sector declined by 13% annually, during 2015-2017, due to the downturn in the crude oil price.
 The decline in spending was largest in 2016, driven by severe disruptions on major oilfields.
-Oil and condensate production recovered in 2017 and is estimated to remain at the level of 2 million bbl/d in 2018.
 The drilling activity in the country is ramping up and is expected to continue on account of current and upcoming projects.
 However, production is not expected to ramp up in the coming years, as the new projects that are expected to come online may be able to offset the declining volume from brownfields, keeping the oil supply stable, provided the political situation does not exacerbate, leading to renewed supply disruption.

 Scope of the Report